 If you have questions about the VLS Summer Session, please contact Courtney Collins, the Assistant Director of the Environmental Law Center, at email@example.com.

 Vermont Law School students (including MELP, summer-only MELP, JD/MELP, and LLM degree students) need not apply to enroll in the summer sesion, but instead will register for courses starting in mid-April by following instructions distributed by the Registrar's Office.
 Non-VLS students, including auditors, should apply to the summer session using the link provided below.

 View our online catalog for full registration information.
 Non-VLS students, including auditors, will receive an email after March 15, 2014 confirming setup of a personal VLS account and providing instructions on how to access this account.
-Beginning April 1, 2014 students may follow the link below to register for classes starting on their assigned dates:
+Students may then register for classes starting on their assigned dates:

 Add/Drop Period and Refund Policy (.pdf)

 Throughout the summer, the summer faculty, distinguished scholars, media fellows, and others offer noon-time lectures on a wide range of current issues in environmental law.
 Vermont Bar Association Continuing Legal Education credit is available to members of the Vermont bar who attend the Hot Topics lectures.